theoden8/simplex-method/README.md

 This program provides an interface to standard matrix operations and algorithms, which include row/column operations, transposition, inversion, multiplication, gaussian elimination and, in particular, simplex method (using the standard form).

-Methods `GaussianElimination` and `Invert` are not tested due to absence of `Determinant` function.
-Simplex method examples are only fully verified by hand.
+Method `GaussianElimination` is not yet properly tested; `Determinant` gives incorrect result because `LUPDecomposition` outputs some random stuff.

 ## Usage